nicholasvaldez/nicholasvaldez/README.md

 - :man_student: I am a graduate of Nashville Software School

-- :seedling: I am a rookie open-source contributor, looking for my first #good-first-issue.
+- :seedling: I am a rookie open-source contributor

 - :people_holding_hands: I am open to collaborating on frontend and backend projects and always looking to expand my skills.